• Skip to main content

 • 8 caramel apple dowels or twigs

-• 75 Kraft caramels unwrapped
+• 75 Kraft caramels (unwrapped)

-• 1 ½ cups (9 oz) chocolate candy melts
+• 1 ½ cups (9 ounces) chocolate candy melts

 • Chocolate Sprinkles